 Ensuring that materials can be delivered, and waste removed at sufficient volume and frequency, to provide a site that promotes a productive and safe working environment is essential to the ultimate success of any fit out project.

 Additionally, hazardous materials such as asbestos, aspergillus, and lead, that frequently cannot be detected until after works commence, must be removed in a safe and effective manner.

 Further, if the project is sited in a live environment, there is the management of existing vehicle and pedestrian traffic to consider.

 Maintaining uninterrupted physical access to sites is a delicate balancing act of competing demands.
 Further complicating the task is the reliance on many and varied third-party suppliers to provide essential site services.

 Ideally these suppliers will consist of highly-skilled, multi-disciplined and reliable personnel with the ability to manage workflows effectively and work collaboratively.
-Yet, with the construction industry picking up, (and with this trend expected to continue over the next five years), it is becoming increasingly harder to find and secure these top performers.
+Yet, with the construction industry picking up, , it is becoming increasingly harder to find and secure these top performers.
 In consequence, it is critical to pre-empt physical site access issues and appoint the right sub-contractors early.

 Some 53 per cent of mid-sized construction businesses said the lack of trained staff was impacting on their ability to take on work.